April 2026

 Moreover, the gynecological segment will expand rapidly.
 Nowadays, the population is increasingly demanding contraceptives, novel cancer treatments, like ADCs, PARP inhibitors, and better diagnostics is supporting the respective progressions.
 The recent developments include Blujepa (gepotidacin), a first-in-class oral antibiotic, which is used to treat uncomplicated UTIs in women and girls aged 12 and older.
 Alongside, injectable platelet-rich fibrin (i-PRF) or platelet-rich plasma (PRP) are implemented as non-hormonal treatment alternatives for GSM symptoms.

-North America held a major revenue share of the genitourinary drugs market in 2025, due to the rising prevalence of BPH, CKD, and incontinence, strengthening awareness of GU health & advancements in drug R&D for newer therapies.
+North America held a major revenue share of the genitourinary drugs market share by 45% in 2025, due to the rising prevalence of BPH, CKD, and incontinence, strengthening awareness of GU health & advancements in drug R&D for newer therapies.
 Also, the regional companies are encouraging innovations in novel cancer solutions and oral antibiotics.

 U.S. Market Trends